grype/Magritte-Swift/README.md

   ^ container
 ```

-4. Be sure to make the property codable and include declaration modifiers:
+4. Be sure to make the property codable and include appropriate declaration modifiers:

 ```smalltalk
 MyModel class>>someProperty